SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/requests/tickets.md

 Sets a named field to the given value.
 Look up names in the reference section down below, or check out the [class reference](https://community.superoffice.com/documentation/SDK/SO.Customer.Service.Support/html/EJScript-Classes-Ticket-setValue.htm).

 > [!NOTE]
 > Both parameters are strings!
-Remember to use quotes even for IDs.
+Remember to use quotes even for IDs. <br>
->
 > You must call `save()` after setting all applicable values to actually create or update the ticket.

 ```crmscript!